seanerice/chuck-sta-pose-audio/README.md

 ## Install
 1. Pull this repo.
 2. Pull the repo https://github.com/tommymitch/posenetosc
-   * Move the `osc.send(message)` on line 300 to line 300 so it is after the `}`.
+   * Move the `osc.send(message)` on line 300 to line 301 so it is after the `}`.
 This ensures the message is sent correctly.

 ## Run
 1. Run `chuck.sh`
 2. Run `node bridge.js` in the `posenetosc` repo
 3. Run `yarn watch` in the `posenetosc` repo.
 This will open up a window in your browser.
-4. Load, train, and run the wekinator model.
+4. Load, train, and run the wekinator model in `/pose_parameters`.

 ## Audio Backend
 A composed chuck piece consisting of several audio sources.